robin-rpr/calos/doc/clearly-test.rst

   :code:`--pack-fmt FMT`
     :code:`FMT` must be one of the following:

-    * :code:`squash-mount` or 🐘: SquashFS archive, run directly from the archive using :code:`clearly run`’s internal SquashFUSE functionality.
+    * :code:`squash-mount`: SquashFS archive, run directly from the archive using :code:`clearly run`’s internal SquashFUSE functionality.
 In this mode, tests that require writing to the image are skipped.

-    * :code:`tar-unpack` or 📠: Tarball, and the images are unpacked before running.
+    * :code:`tar-unpack`: Tarball, and the images are unpacked before running.

-    * :code:`squash-unpack` or 🎃: SquashFS, and the images are unpacked before running.
+    * :code:`squash-unpack`: SquashFS, and the images are unpacked before running.

     Default: :code:`$CLEARLY_TEST_PACK_FMT` if set.
 Otherwise, if